neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/TypoScript/EelFlowQuery.rst

 add their own FlowQuery operations.
 A set of basic operations is always available as part of the TYPO3.Eel package itself.

-In TYPO3.Neos, the following FlowQuery operations are defined:
+In Neos.Neos, the following FlowQuery operations are defined:

 ``property``
   Adjusted to access properties of a TYPO3CR node.
 If property names are prefixed with an